 Camp Wyandot Families and Friends,

-We are closing our sessions at half-capacity, to prepare for a lower-density camp environment, so if you find that your week of choice is full, please call or email to be Wait Listed.
+We have been working closely with our expert advisors to design a plan using these guidelines to put into action this summer at Otonwe and Wyandot for 2020.
+We have closed our sessions at half-capacity, to prepare for a lower-density camp environment, so if you find that your week of choice is full, please call or email to see if there have been changes or to be put on a Wait List.
 If circumstances allow us to expand to accommodate more campers, you will already be on the list!

 In an effort to abide with the Governor’s imposed “stay at home” order effective at midnight March 23rd through May 29th, Camp Wyandot will be closed except for those that have a specific purpose and prior permission from Connie Coutellier or Chuck Woodrum to be there.
 While we know that camp, nature and the outdoors are a refuge at times like these but we must protect those that provide security and have responsibilities or permission to be at camp.
 This is to help limit the spread of the coronavirus.
 We will notify you when the situation changes so for this period please “stay at home”, be safe and do not come to camp to hike or visit without obtaining PRIOR permission from Chuck or Connie.